Sort Singly Linked List Problem

 Return sortedListHead.

-If we are given a sorted linked list in increasing order, each step will take O(n) time to insert the value in sortedListHead, where n is the length of the given linked list.
+If we are given a sorted linked list in increasing order, each step will take O(n) time to insert the value in sortedListHead, where is the length of the given linked list.
 This is the worst case of this solution.

 Time Complexity: